-We also acknowledge that COVID-19 continues to have an impact resulting in remote working, immobility, reduced oversight, substantial and unexpected change in supply and demand, loss of income, fear of loss of income and excessive overtime.
-These are all factors that can considerably increase the vulnerability of any workforce to exploitation and as such the risks of modern slavery have risen as a result of the current pandemic.
+We also acknowledge that lag of recent macro-events continues to have an impact resulting in remote working, immobility, reduced oversight, substantial and unexpected change in supply and demand, loss of income, fear of loss of income and excessive overtime.
+These are all factors that can considerably increase the vulnerability of any workforce to exploitation and as such the risks of modern slavery have risen as a result of the recent pandemic and cultural shifts observed.
 As the world has returned to face-to-face interactions in many locations, we acknowledge that many of the heightened risks created by the pandemic will continue to have an effect.